-Hello and welcome to Streamer’s Haven, the place where you can find helpful articles to get you started in live streaming.
-In this article, I will be showing you how to enable channel points for Twitch using desktop and mobile devices – Ready for 2021.
+Hello and welcome to Streamer’s Haven, where you can find helpful articles to get you started in live streaming.
+This article will show you how to enable channel points for Twitch using desktop and mobile devices – Ready for 2022.
 If the process ever changes, this post will be updated to reflect those changes.

 Luckily, enabling this feature is pretty simple once you know where to look.
 This article will likely end up being a short one, as there isn’t much to this process.
 Still, I’ll also cover some other things here that are closely related, such as How to set up a Community challenge that uses these channel points and how to change the name & icon of your channel points.

-How you can Enable Channel points for Twitch using a Desktop PC
+How to Enable Channel Points for Twitch Using a Desktop PC

 To enable Channel points on Twitch using a Desktop PC, follow these instructions:

 - Click on your portrait icon on the top right of the twitch.tv home page

 - Or you can go straight to your dashboard and skip the first step if you’re already logged in to Twitch